deemoe404/NanoSite/wwwroot/post/doc_en.md

 Notes:

-- The slug in URLs (e.g., `?tab=about`) is derived from the base title and kept stable across languages.
+- The slug in URLs (e.g., `?tab=about`) is derived from the base key when using unified/simplified `tabs.json`, so it stays stable across languages; with legacy per-language shapes, the slug may vary by language.
 - The tab page title used in the browser/SEO is the `title` defined in `tabs.json`.